 Local currency: TND

-The regulatory landscape is shifting.
-Parliamentary committees are considering a draft bill to decriminalize crypto possession and create a licensing regime, with a virtual-asset framework expected by 2026, pilot exchanges by 2027, and full retail access by 2028.
+The regulatory picture may be shifting.
+Parliamentary committees are reportedly considering a draft bill to decriminalize crypto possession and create a licensing regime, though no official timeline has been confirmed.
 This page primarily serves Tunisia's 1.5+ million diaspora (concentrated in France, Italy, Germany, Belgium, and Canada) and the country's growing tech workforce.

 CardMax CashbackAnnual FeeFX FeeCard TypePractical Access